Kathryn Garcia: Career

 Garcia started her career as an intern at the New York City Department of Sanitation, and then worked as a policy analyst at the New York City Department of Finance and as vice president at Appleseed, focusing on strategic planning and economic impact studies.
 She later served in several roles at the New York City Department of Environmental Protection during the Bloomberg administration, including as COO.
 There, she was responsible for the operation of the city's water supply, water and sewer system, and wastewater treatment plants.
 She implemented efficiency measures that led to $30 million reduction in the agency's expenses, and helped restore 42 pumping stations and a wastewater treatment plant that was affected by Hurricane Sandy.

 Commissioner of sanitation

 Mayor Bill de Blasio appointed Garcia as the commissioner for the New York City Department of Sanitation on March 31, 2014.
 She was the second woman to serve in that role.
 As commissioner, Garcia oversaw garbage collection, recycling collection, street cleaning, and snow removal.
 She pursued an ambitious zero waste to landfills agenda, and built the nation's largest residential curbside food scraps collection and composting program.
 She also established a commercial franchise zoning system, an overhaul of commercial garbage pickup intended to make the industry safer for pedestrians, workers and the environment.
+In 2018 she oversaw the controversial removal of 1,131 trash cans from NYC streets.

 During her tenure, Garcia also oversaw the construction of marine transfer stations, negotiated major disposal contracts, supported the passage of waste equity legislation, made internal systems paperless, launched a procurement program to support businesses owned by people of color and women, and started the NYC Food Waste Fair.